SPECIAL WEAPONS AND TACTICS (SWAT) UNIT

 The agency's Special Weapons and Tactics (SWAT) Team is a tactical unit made up of specially trained deputies.
 They are on call 24-hours a day, seven days a week.
 SWAT team members maintain a high level of proficiency with a range of weapons and equipment, and train on a continual basis.
 SWAT assists with any number of high risk and technical operations that are often protracted in nature, including hostage rescue and apprehending armed suspects.

-The Aviation Unit is staffed with four deputy pilots and one aviation mechanic.
-The unit also has seven part-time Tactical Flight Officers (TFO’s).
-The unit is tasked with serving in a support role for different areas within the sheriff’s office as well as surrounding agencies, with a focus on patrol operations.
+The Sarasota County Sheriff's Office Aviation Unit is staffed with four deputy pilots and two aviation mechanics.
+The unit also has seven part-time Tactical Flight Officers (TFOs) and is tasked with serving in a support role for different areas within the sheriff’s office as well as surrounding agencies, with a focus on patrol operations.
 To provide this support, the Aviation Unit operates a 2005 Bell 407 helicopter and a 2012 Bell 407 GX helicopter.
 These helicopters are equipped with a wide variety of equipment including a Wescam MX-10 Multi sensor system (Infrared), Aero Computers/Churchill moving map system, Infrared Searchlight, and night vision goggles.

-The agency’s Siesta Key Substation Operations and Mounted Patrol Unit are comprised of one full time sergeant, five deputies and four part time riders.
-These deputies regularly patrol neighborhoods, parks, beaches and shopping districts on horseback, all-terrain vehicles and bicycles.
-The combined units are highly visible with community outreach and the prevention of crime being the focus.
-Mounted deputies can often be seen at large spectator events throughout the county, such as parades and Siesta Key events.
+The agency’s Mounted Patrol Unit is comprised of two full-time deputies, five part-time deputies, one part-time barn technician, and five horses.
+These deputies regularly patrol neighborhoods, parks, beaches, and shopping districts on horseback.
+They are highly visible with community outreach and crime prevention being their focus.
 The horses are particularly effective at conducting missing person searches, especially in wooded terrain that inhibits the use of vehicles.
-The Mounted Patrol Unit continues to function as a result of community generosity and support as many of the horses are donated and much of the stable maintenance and horse care is provided by volunteers.
+The Mounted Patrol Unit continues to function because of community generosity and support as many of the horses are donated and much of the stable maintenance and horse care is provided by volunteers.

 The Sarasota County Sheriff's Office took over the responsibilities of Animal Control from the County Government on Oct.1, 1994.
 The name "Animal Control" was changed to "Animal Services" due to the many services provided to all of Sarasota County.
 Animal Service Officers respond to calls for service, including nuisance complaints, animal bites, injured animals and animal cruelty.
 Follow this link to learn more about the Animal Services Section.